FDA Compliance and Medical Device Development Process

-Manufacturers of medical devices distributed in the U.S. must comply with regulations set out by the FDA's Center for Devices and Radiological Health (CDRH).
-They must establish and follow quality systems to help ensure that their products consistently meet applicable requirements and specifications.
+The FDA has set out regulations for medical device development process to help manufacturers safely and effectively distribute medical devices in the U.S. These regulations help establish and enforce quality systems to help ensure that their products consistently meet applicable requirements and specifications.

 The FDA’s Design Control Guidance for Medical Device Manufacturers is intended to assist manufacturers in understanding the intent of the regulation.

-Applying the FDA’s Design Control Guidance to Software Development
+How to Apply the FDA’s Design Control Guidance to the Medical Device Development Process

-The Guidance document presents a simplified model for a product development process.
+The Design Control Guidance for Medical Device Developers presents a simplified model for the medical device development process.
 The model is generic and covers the whole system design – including hardware and software components.
-Let’s examine how it can be applied to the design of the software components of a medical device:
+Let’s examine how it can be applied to the design of the software components of a medical device.